coralproject/talk/docs/docs/comment-embed.md

 - simpleCommentEmbedHtml

-The simple comment embed html includes the comment's text, comment author's username, and the CSS class that the `commentEmbed.js` script uses to inject the full comment embed.
+The simple comment embed html includes the comment's text, comment author's username, and the CSS class that the `commentEmbed.js` script uses to inject the full comment embed within a shadow dom on your page.

+- embeddedMediaIframeScript

+If you are embedding a comment that includes embedded media (Twitter, Youtube, external media image), you will need to add a script to set the correct height for the embed.
+A message is already being posted via `postMessage` from the embedded media iframe in the Coral comment.
+An example of how this might be added can be found in `https://github.com/coralproject/talk/tree/develop/src/core/client/oembed/commentEmbed.html`.
+To support the embedded media height with this iframe script, you will need to attach the comment embed via shadow dom to an element with the id of `coral-comment-embed-shadowRoot-COMMENT_ID`.

+You will not need to add this script if you are using the Oembed API to add the `simpleCommentEmbedHtml` to your page to work with `commentEmbed.js` injection.
+The injection script will add the needed iframe script in this case.

 - width